In your words… Tell us about your organization, business, initiative.

 What role do you think your business plays in supporting a more creative community?
 OR your community in general.
 (Bonus!
 Why do you think a more creative community is important?)

-What was the last video you watched that made an impact on you?
+What was the last book you read or film you watched that made an impact on you?

 What’s the one thing people would be surprised to learn about you our your business?